phyzhenli/AM/README.md

 ## software

 The goal of the method is to generate approximate multipliers based on the data distributions extracted from the target application with consideration of the input polarity.

 ### src

-The major codes of the algorithm.
+The 'software/src' folder contains the template of the algorithm.
 Please follow the steps to generate multipliers:

 - select the unsigned multiplier or the signed multiplier.